Policy Lapse

 Conclusion

 Insurance companies offer many methods of reinstatement for your lapsed policy.
-To avoid your policy from lapse in the first place and enjoy the benefits, you must maintain your premium payments.
+To avoid your policy from lapsing in the first place and enjoy the benefits, you must maintain your premium payments.
 Understanding what a lapsed policy is and how to avoid it is important for policyholders to keep track of.

 Glossary: